Passwordless Authentication: WebAuthn and the Future of Logins

 2. What Passwordless Authentication Means

 Passwordless authentication removes shared secrets entirely.
-Instead of proving knowledge of a password, users prove possession of a cryptographic key.
+Instead of proving knowledge of a password, users prove possession of a cryptographic key β a model consistent with least-privilege access control.

 The private key never leaves the userβs device.
-Authentication is performed by cryptographically signing a challenge issued by the server.
+Authentication is performed by cryptographically signing a challenge issued by the server, similar to mechanisms used in secure API authentication systems.

 3. Understanding WebAuthn